SCSModdingGuide/mappingguide/docs/fundamentals/2_firstmap.md

 ### Moving the road

 There are two editor modes for moving placed objects and nodes.
-The _Move Item_ mode will allow you to click and drag placed node, whereas the _Node Properties_ mode will allow us to set specific positions and change the bend angles.
+The _Move Item_ mode will allow you to click and drag a placed node, whereas the _Node Properties_ mode will allow us to set specific positions and change the bend angles.

 ![Move Item mode button](img/2_move.png) ![Node Properties mode button](img/2_node.png)